Anglo-Saxon name generator

 The Anglo-Saxons didn't really use surnames.
 Their names were almost always unique, so there was no need for a surname to differentiate from other people.

-However, in some cases it was needed.
-The surnames they used were more like titles, which either showed what work they did or where they come from or, in the case of women, who they were married to.
+The surnames they did use were more like titles, which either showed what work they did or where they came from, or, in the case of women, who they were married to.